gitprocess/git/README.md

 ## git commit -m 'your-commit-message-here'
 Commit all the changes made in your repo with a message

+## git remote remove origin
+Remove a remote origin from your local machine after cloning a repo from github <br/>
+`git remote remove origin`

+## got remote add origin
+Add a remote origin where you can push your codes from local machine <br/>
+`git remote add origin https://github.com/username/repo-name.git`

 ## git push
 Push your local code to github master branch <br/>